Calculus and heat flow in metric measure spaces and applications to spaces with Ricci bounds from below: Introduction

 \end{itemize} On the other hand, we believe that the``calculus" results described in (iii) are of a wider interest for analysis in metric measure spaces, beyond the application to $LSV$ spaces.
-Particularly important is not only the identification of heat flows, but also the identification of weak gradients that was previously known only under doubling and Poincar\'e asssumptions.
-The key new idea is to use the heat flow and the rate of energy dissipation, instead of the usual covering arguments, to prove the optimal approximation by Lipschitz functions, see also Remark~\ref{rem:compachsh} and Remark~\ref{rem:compachsh2} for a detailed comparison with the previous approaches.
+Particularly important is not only the identification of heat flows, but also the identification of weak gradients that was previously known only under doubling and Poincar\'e assumptions.
+The key new idea is to use the heat flow and the rate of energy dissipation, instead of the usual covering arguments, to prove the optimal approximation by Lipschitz functions, see also Remark~\ref{rem:compachsh} and Remark~\ref{rem:compachsh2} for a detailed comparison with the previous approaches ({\nc see also \cite{AGS11c} for the extensions of these ideas to the Sobolev spaces $W^{1,p}(X,\sfd,\mm)$, $1<p<\infty$, and \cite{Ambrosio-DiMarino} for the space of functions of bounded variation).}

 In connection with (ii), notice that the equivalence so far has been proved in Euclidean spaces by Jordan-Kinderleher-Otto, in the seminal paper \cite{JordanKinderlehrerOtto98}, in Riemannian manifolds by Erbar and Villani \cite{Erbar10,Villani09}, in Hilbert spaces by \cite{Ambrosio-Savare-Zambotti09}, in Finsler spaces by Ohta-Sturm \cite{Ohta-Sturm09} and eventually in Alexandrov spaces by Gigli-Kuwada-Ohta \cite{GigliKuwadaOhta10}.
 In fact, the strategy pursued in \cite{GigliKuwadaOhta10}, that we shall describe later on, had a great influence on our work.
 The distinguished case when the gradient flows are linear will be the object, in connection with $LSV$ spaces, of a detailed investigation in \cite{Ambrosio-Gigli-Savare11bis}.